Bygdøy

 Bygdøy or Bygdø is a peninsula situated on the western side of Oslo, Norway.
-Administratively, Bygdøy belongs to the borough of Frogner; historically Bygdøy was part of Aker Municipality and became part of Oslo in 1948.
+Administratively, Bygdøy is part of the borough of Frogner.
+It historically was part of Aker Municipality and became part of Oslo in 1948.

 Bygdøy is a popular recreation area and is among the most fashionable residential areas in Norway, where the most expensive properties in the entire country are found.
 Bygdøy is also the home of five national museums as well as a royal estate.
 Wealthy families of Christiania acquired country houses in Bygdøy during the 18th and 19th centuries; by the 19th century Bygdøy had become a favourite of the wealthy in the capital region and was exclusively settled by the wealthy and their servants.

 Tourism

-Bygdøy has parks and forests, and beaches including the Huk ordinary and nudist beach.
+Bygdøy has parks and forests, and beaches including the Huk ordinary and nudist beaches.
 In 1885 there were only 111 houses at Bygdøy; today most of the huge gardens are split into smaller patches of land, making Bygdøy largely a residential zone but retaining a profile of upscale demographics.
 Bygdøy Royal Estate (Bygdøy kongsgård), the official summer residence of the King of Norway, and Oscarshall, site of the Queen Joséphine Gallery, are also located here.
 Large parts of the area such as the Bygdøy Royal Estate are protected from development.

 In the aftermath of the 2004 Indian Ocean tsunami, a memorial for the victims of the catastrophe was initiated by the Norwegian government.
 The memorial is located on the western shore of Bygdøy and was officially unveiled by HM King Harald V on 19 October 2007.